Audio/visual equipment and multimedia services

 For health and safety procedures and protocols that apply to on-campus events, please visit the Safety Office Procedures.

-- Developed in partnership between UW Police Services and the Safety Office, the WatSAFE app for mobile devices was created to keep you connected to campus and to stay informed of major campus emergency events.
+- Developed in partnership between UW Special Constable Services and the Safety Office, the WatSAFE app for mobile devices was created to keep you connected to campus and informed of major campus emergency events.
 To learn more about the app, please visit WatSAFE.

 - For information regarding the University's policies for how to respond in the event of an emergency on-campus, please reference the University's Emergency Response Plan.

-- First Aid training is provided to staff of the University by the Safety Office a couple times throughout each term.
+- First Aid training is provided to the University's staff by the Safety Office a couple of times throughout each term.
 The training takes one day to complete.
-Dates for the course can be found through myHRinfo (Self Service > Learning and Development > Request Training Enrolment > Search "First Aid").
+Dates for the course can be found through Workday (Learning > Browse learning > Search "First Aid" > Enroll and Submit).
+Contact the Safety Office for additional enrolment support.

 The University of Waterloo's brand and reputation are valuable strategic resources, with the potential to impact every element of an event.
 Responsibility for articulating and delivering the institution’s central messages in a clear, consistent, engaging and strategic manner is shared across five functional units under University Relations.